-Table 3 also traces the development of uncovered implicit liabilities as a result of the successive steps taken since 1998.
-We estimate that using a 3% real discount rate, the uncovered liabilities implicit in the pension system was 68% immediately after the reform.
-The cuts in contribution rates up to 2002 led to a deterioration of 94 ppt.
-The increase of benefits since 2003 (the so-called 13th month pensions) added 47 ppt to the uncovered liabilities of the Pension Insurance Fund.
-The cuts in contribution rates envisaged for 2007 and 2009 add another 40 ppt, thus making our baseline implicit public debt figure 248% of GDP.
-Finally, planned one-off increases in pension benefits aimed at reducing large differences among pensioners in different cohorts would lead to 5 ppt higher IPL7.
+Table 3 also traces the development of net implicit liabilities as a result of the successive steps taken since 1998 and demonstrates the consequences of the policy-reversal that we are witnessing.
+We estimate that using a 3% real discount rate, the net liabilities implicit in the pension system had been 60% immediately after the reform.
+The cuts in contribution rates up to 2002 led to a deterioration of nearly 100 ppt.
+The increase of benefits since 2003 (the so-called 13th month pensions) added 45 ppt to the net liabilities of the Pension Insurance Fund.
+The cuts in contribution rates envisaged for 2007 and 2009 add another 40 ppt, thus making our baseline net implicit pension liabilities figure 237% of GDP.
+Finally, planned one-off increases in pension benefits aimed at reducing large differences among pensioners in different cohorts would lead to over 5 ppt higher IPL9.
 Clearly, these steps show an alarming tendency, and are inconsistent with the objective of long-term sustainability.

 Let us now turn to the issue of whether the paradigmatic element of the 1998 reform has improved the system's sustainability.
 In this respect we must raise the question whether the shortfall in revenues (flow of contributions diverted to private funds) is financed through higher deficits or higher taxes (lower spending).
-The revised Stability and Growth Pact provides some room for governments to resort to the deficit financing of the transition costs involved in such a reform.
-The new Pact allows the deduction of a gradually decreasing share of these "costs" from the deficit figure which is taken into consideration in the excessive deficit procedure.
-The costs may be deducted over a period of five years in a linear fashion, with 100% deductibility in the first year of the reform (or 2005 for earlier reforms), 80% in the following year etc. The results on the change in implicit liabilities in case of the full deficit financing of the reform are presented in the third column and those in case of full tax-financing are in the fifth column of Table 4.
+The revised Stability and Growth Pact gives some guidance in this respect.
+The new Pact provides room for governments to resort to the deficit financing of the transition costs involved in such a reform by allowing the deduction of a gradually decreasing share of these "costs" from the deficit figure which is taken into consideration in the excessive deficit procedure.
+The costs may be deducted over a period of five years in a linear fashion, with 100% deductibility in the first year of the reform (or 2005 for earlier reforms), 80% in the following year etc. The results on the change in net implicit liabilities in case of the full deficit-financing of the reform are presented in the third column and those in case of full tax-financing are in the fifth column of Table 4.

-7 These additional increases in future expenditures are not included in the baseline scenario as they have not yet been enacted in law.
+9 These additional increases in future expenditures are not included in the baseline scenario as up to the publication of this paper they have not been enacted in legislation.